 - Modern Methods in Organic Synthesis (10 credits).
 Contact: Lukasz Pilarski (syllabus)

-Department of Chemistry - Ångström
+Courses at Department of Chemistry - Ångström

 - Aromaticitet och antiaromaticitet (8 hp).
 Kontaktperson: Henrik Ottosson